AbhishekRauthan/Sort-Time-Calculator/README.md

 # Sort Time Calculator

-## this project is to calculate the time taken by various sorting algorithms like heapsort, insertion sort etc and produces the average time taken by each algorith.
+## this project is to calculate the time taken by various sorting algorithms like heapsort, insertion sort etc and produces the average time taken by each algorithm.

 ## folder structure:
 ### there are 2 folders